 The lyrics deal with a visit to a disco, but the song hones in on the joy of dancing.
 AMG That has aided the song’s durability since it isn’t just tied to disco, but to the greater world of dance-pop music.
 AMG The song is “arguably the world’s first Europop disco hit” SF with a rhythm inspired by George McCrae’s 1974 “Rock Your Baby.”
 BBC

 Björn Ulvaeus says that when he and Benny Andersson, his co-writer and co-member in Abba, finished mixing the instrumental track, he was so excited he drove all over Stockholm to find someone to listen to the song.
 He ended up at his sister’s house, playing it over and over.
 As he says, “We couldn’t believe how good it sounded.”
 BBC

 Neither could the rest of the world.
-The song topped multiple international charts, BBC notably becoming the group’s biggest of their nine #1 songs in the U.K. and part of an 18 consective top ten singles streak.
-BR In the U.S., the song was the group’s best-selling single LW and only hit to reach the chart pinnacle.
+The song topped multiple international charts, BBC notably becoming the group’s biggest of their nine #1 songs in the U.K. and part of an 18 consecutive top-ten singles streak.
+FB In the U.S., the song was the group’s best-selling single LW and only hit to reach the chart pinnacle.